ianheggie-oaf/scraper_utils/docs/parallel_requests.md

 ## Overview

 When scraping multiple authority websites, network requests often become the bottleneck.
-While the `FiberScheduler` efficiently interleaves operations during delay periods, network requests still block a fiber until they complete.
+While the `Dcheduler` efficiently interleaves operations during delay periods, network requests still block a fiber until they complete.

 The `ThreadPool` optimizes this process by:

 1. Executing operations in parallel using a thread pool
 2. Allowing other fibers to continue working while waiting for responses
-3. Integrating seamlessly with the existing `FiberScheduler`
+3. Integrating seamlessly with the existing `Dcheduler`

 ## Key Components

-### AsyncCommand
+### ThreadRequest

 A value object encapsulating a command to be executed:
 - External ID: Any value suitable as a hash key (String, Symbol, Integer, Object) that identifies the command